peteroupc/peteroupc.github.io/colorgen.md

         return lastStop[1]
     end

 > **Note:** Linear gradients are often the basis for 2-dimensional gradients such as radial gradients, or even gradients in higher dimensions.
 They can generally be described in terms of a _contouring function_, which returns a point on a linear gradient given an N-dimensional point.
 (The name comes from U.S. patent 6879327B1, "Creating gradient fills", which expired in March 2022.)
 For instance, a _radial gradient_ can be implemented by using the following contouring function: `sqrt(x*x+y*y)`, where `x` and `y` are the coordinates of an arbitrary point in 2-dimensional space.
-The value of the radial gradient function can then be passed to `LinearGradientPoint` to generate the appropriate color at the given 2-dimensional point.
+The value of the radial gradient function can then be passed to `LinearGradientPoint` to generate the appropriate color at the specified 2-dimensional point.
 Note, however, that generating multidimensional gradients can cause undesirable "banding" of colors (see the notes in [**"Dominant_Colors_of_an_Image"**](#Dominant_Colors_of_an_Image)).
 Ways to reduce banding include either dithering techniques[^36] or adding/subtracting a small random offset ("noise") to the value of the contouring function for each 2-dimensional point.

 <a id=Pseudocode></a>